 There are sprays, foggers and professional treatments available for fleas as well, which should be approached with caution.
 They can be very effective but are NOT healthy for you or your pets, so if they are used, please keep treated areas free from pet or person contact for at least a day or longer as instructed by your pest professional.

 How do I get more information?
 Again, your veterinarian is the best and safest source of information about fleas, treatment and products.
-Please feel free to call our office with further questions or set up an appointment at 908-874-4447.

 Jessica Stephens, DVM, Belle Mead Animal Hospital